The Multiple Mapping Project

 No one really knows how many multiples & plurals there are in the world, how they're distributed, or where they're concentrated.
 Many multiples, both in rural areas and in cities, have a hard time finding professionals who can help them in their area.
 It's not easy to have plural meet-ups, or know where the best locations are for a conference.
 If we go on a tour or on the road, where should we stop?
 Nobody knows.

 Please contribute to the Multiple Mapping Project and let people know approximately where you are.
-Please check the appropriate box for your relationship with plurality (you are one, you're an ally or advocate, you are a professional…) and if you're a professional or community organizer, use the Description box to leave information about how you or your services/groups for plurals/multiples can be located.
+Please check the appropriate box for your relationship with plurality (you are plural of some sort, you're an ally or advocate, you are a professional…) and if you're a professional or community organizer, use the Description box to leave information about how you or your services/groups for plurals/multiples can be located.

 - Use the orange button to add your listing, or click this link to open in a new window